-Dependents that are subject to a joint custody arrangement will be considered a member of the family, if they live with the applicant or participant family at least 50% of the time.
+Dependents that are subject to a joint custody arrangement will be considered a member of the family, if they live with the applicant or participant family 183 or more days per year, not necessarily consecutively (51%).

 When more than one applicant or participant family is claiming the same dependents as family members, the family with primary custody at the time of the initial examination or reexamination will be able to claim the dependents.
 If there is a dispute about which family should claim them, HACA will make the determination based on available documents such as court orders, or an IRS return showing which family has claimed the child for income tax purposes.